mrprov12/eink-guides/viwoods/aipaper/FeatureRequests.md

 ---

 ### PDF and Document Management

+- - **Ability to Rotate PDFs in Paper**: Add functionality to rotate PDFs, both on a per-page basis and for the entire document globally.
+This feature would support users who have PDF documents intended for landscape orientation, allowing them to adjust the orientation as needed after importing with ViTransfer.
+    - *Requested by [inked_altitude](https://viwoods.com/pages/community#/post/64153a41-9499-4c9a-a2f8-283d7b84c505) on November 13, 2024*

 - Unlimited Scroll in Paper & Meetings: Unlimited scrolling in Paper and Meetings documents would prevent interruptions when taking notes and would enable the AI Assistant to view more than the current page.
      - *[Requested by inked_altitude on Nov 1, 2024](https://www.reddit.com/r/viwoods/comments/1gnhhon/feature_suggestions_after_first_week_with_aipaper/)*